AndrewRBader/CU-Fintech_Project-1/README.md

 - Time Frame Being Analyzed: 08/22/2000 – 1/2/2023
 - The 2001 Recession a.k.a 9/11 Recession (March-November 2001)
 - The 2008 Recession a.k.a Great Recession (December 2007 - June 2009)
-- The 2020 Recession a.k.a COVID-19 Recession (February–April 2020)
+- The 2020 Recession a.k.a COVID-19 Recession (February-April 2020)

 ### d.
 Asset Classes and Index Used <a name="Asset"></a>